 Whenever snow, ice or even frost accumulates on an aircraft’s wings, the pilots will call on trained de-icing crews (or ramp agents) to have it removed.

-It’s something I witnessed last year on an early morning American Airlines flight departing New York’s JFK.
+It’s something I witnessed on an early morning American Airlines flight departing New York’s John F Kennedy Airport.

 Once the aircraft pushed back from the gate at JFK, the pilots taxied to a ‘de-ice pad’ (an area on the tarmac that resembles a giant car wash).